baa151/Project_1/README.md

 # Project_1
 Covid-19 is a disease that has caused millions of deaths worldwide.
 Many people have lost their loved ones and their jobs because of it.
-In this study, I will focus on three distinct research questions, each aiming to shed light on the interactions between COVID-19 deaths and different factors.
+In this study, I will focus on three distinct research questions, each aiming to shed light on the potential relationship between COVID-19 deaths and different factors.

 ## Question One: Does the number of COVID-19 deaths depend on GDP and income?